skt-t1-byungi/p-all-runner/README.md

   await pool.wait()
 })()
 ```
-The p-runner calls the async function instead to remove the IIFE.
+The p-all-runner calls the async function instead to remove the IIFE.

 ### API
 #### Runner